rainylvn/adobe-stock-title-and-tags-generator/README.md

    const apiKey = "ENTER_YOUR_GEMINI_API_HERE";

 4. Replace ENTER_YOUR_GEMINI_API_HERE with your actual Gemini API key.
-5. Save the file and open it in your browser.
+5. Save the file as .html and open it in your browser.

 That’s it — you’re ready to go! 🎉